Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Abstract

 \section{Abstract}

-In training deep object detectors, the problem of foreground-background imbalance has been addressed by several heuristic methods, such as online hard example mining (OHEM), Focal Loss, and gradient harmonizing mechanism (GHM).
-These methods either re-sample the training examples (\textit{i.e.} hard sampling), or re-weight them discriminatively (\textit{i.e.} soft sampling).
-In this paper, we challenge the necessity of such hard/soft sampling heuristics in training deep object detectors.
-First, without hard/soft sampling, we reveal that the scale and the stability of the classification loss greatly influence the final accuracy.
-Thus, we propose a guided loss scaling technique to control the classification loss during training, without using any hyper-parameter.
-We also propose to optimally initialize the model to ensure the stability of the classification loss.
-Moreover, we propose an adaptive thresholding technique to refine predictions during inference.
-These three ingredients constitute our \emph{Sampling-Free} mechanism, which is fully data diagnostic and avoids the laborious hyper-parameter search for hard/soft sampling.
-We verify the effectiveness of our Sampling-Free mechanism in training one-stage, two-stage, multi-stage, and anchor-free object detectors, where our method always achieves higher accuracy on COCO and PASCAL VOC datasets.
-We also use the Sampling-Free mechanism for instance segmentation to demonstrate its generalization ability.
-Code is released at: \url{https://github.com/ChenJoya/sampling-free}.
+To train accurate deep object detectors under the extreme foreground-background imbalance, heuristic sampling methods are always necessary, which either re-sample a subset of all training samples (hard sampling methods, \eg biased sampling, OHEM), or use all training samples but re-weight them discriminatively (soft sampling methods, \eg Focal Loss, GHM).
+In this paper, we challenge the necessity of such hard/soft sampling methods for training accurate deep object detectors.
+While previous studies have shown that training detectors without heuristic sampling methods would significantly degrade accuracy, we reveal that this degradation comes from an unreasonable classification gradient magnitude caused by the imbalance, rather than a lack of re-sampling/re-weighting.
+Motivated by our discovery, we propose a simple yet effective \emph{Sampling-Free} mechanism to achieve a reasonable classification gradient magnitude by initialization and loss scaling.
+Unlike heuristic sampling methods with multiple hyperparameters, our Sampling-Free mechanism is fully data diagnostic, without laborious hyperparameters searching.
+We verify the effectiveness of our method in training anchor-based and anchor-free object detectors, where our method always achieves higher detection accuracy than heuristic sampling methods on COCO and PASCAL VOC datasets.
+Our Sampling-Free mechanism provides a new perspective to address the foreground-background imbalance.
+Our code is released at \url{https://github.com/ChenJoya/sampling-free}.